tanmatt/QuoteOfTheDay/README.md

 - Fri Jun 14 07:00:07 2024 | Maturity: Be able to stick with a job until it is finished.
 Be able to bear an injustice without having to get even.
 Be able to carry money without spending it.
 Do your duty without being supervised. - Ann Landers
 - Sat Jun 15 07:00:07 2024 | There is nothing in the dark that isn't there when the lights are on. - Rod Serling
 - Sun Jun 16 07:00:07 2024 | I was born great, education ruined me. - Rajiv Jindal
+- Mon Jun 17 07:00:07 2024 | Eating rice cakes is like chewing on a foam coffee cup, only less filling. - Dave Barry